 If the Business Entity still disagrees, it may appeal to the Board of Appeals.
 The appeal shall be filed within thirty (30) days after the date of the final written decision by the Division.
 Upon receipt of an appeal, the Division will notify the Chair of the Board of Appeals and schedule a hearing no more than fifteen (15) days after the date the appeal was filed.

 An application for appeal must be based on a claim that the true intent of this code or the standards legally adopted therein have been incorrectly interpreted, the provisions of this code do not fully apply, or an equally good or better form of construction is proposed.
-The Board of Appeals may not waive any requirements of the codes or standards; however the Board of Appeals may recommend alternative materials or methods as provided in the codes or standards.
+The Board of Appeals may not waive any requirements of the codes or standards; however, the Board of Appeals may recommend alternative materials or methods as provided in the codes or standards.
 The final written decision of the Board of Appeals is final agency action for purposes of sSection 24-4-106, C.R.S.

-ARTICLE 13 – FEES AND CHARGES
+ARTICLE 14 – FEES AND CHARGES

-Article 6.1 of The Division will charge the following fees for Third-Party Inspector Certifications:
+Inspector Certification Fees: The Division shall charge the fees for inspector certifications as specified in Article 6.1 of 8 CCR 1507-101 BUILDING AND FIRE CODE ADOPTION AND CERTIFICATION OF INSPECTORS FOR FIRE & LIFE SAFETY PROGRAMS ADMINISTERED BY THE STATE OF COLORADO.